 A new exhibit entitled, The Artist’s View: Traveling the Merritt Parkway by artist Cynthia Mullins and curated by LMMM Trustee Gail Ingis will open to the public at the Lockwood-Mathews Mansion Museum on Wed., Oct.
 17, 2018, 12-4 p.m. with a reception on Dec.
 6, 5:30-7:30 p.m.
 Admission to the exhibition is included with the Mansion’s tours.

-Connecticut artist Cynthia Mullins’ painting roots run deep, as she is the great, great granddaughter and great, great niece of renowned Hudson Valley River School painters Aaron Draper Shattuck and Samuel Colman.
-Ms. Mullins has had a strong and continuous thread of art making, interest, and exposure in college, museums, and workshops in the arts focusing on pottery, pastel, and oil painting.
+The exhibition will feature new paintings inspired by the artist’s road trips along the historic thoroughfare.
+Connecticut artist Cynthia Mullins’ painting roots run deep, as she is the great-great granddaughter and great-great niece of renowned Hudson River School painters Aaron Draper Shattuck and Samuel Colman.
+Ms. Mullins has had a strong and continuous thread of art making, interest, and exposure in college, museums, and workshops focusing on pottery, pastel, and oil painting.

 Ms. Mullins has exhibited her work in many solo, juried and group shows in such Connecticut venues as Nylen Gallery, Carriage Barn Arts Center, Silvermine Arts Center, Merritt Parkway Museum, and Rockwell Gallery.